Correlated Poisson processes and self-decomposable laws: Introduction

-If indeed the pairs of correlated, exponential random variables (\rv's) $(X_k,Y_k)$ -- used as renewals in our processes -- are interpreted as random times with a random delay, the proposed model can help describing their co-movement and can answer some common questions arising in the financial context: \begin{itemize} \item Once a financial institution defaults how long should one wait for a dependent institution to default too? \item A market receives a news interpreted as a shock: how long should one wait to see the propagation of that shock onto a dependent market? \item If different companies are interlinked, what is the impact on insurance risk? \end{itemize} In this paper, moreover, we will construct our $2$-dimensional Poisson process with dependent marginals without using a copula (distributional) approach because the dependence among arrival times will be made explicit in terms of \rv's.
+The present paper is in particular devoted to find both the copula function pairing our correlated renewals, and an explicit form for the joint distribution $p_{m,n}(s,t)$ of our pair of correlated Poisson processes $M(s),N(t)$: this will prove to be instrumental to produce the efficient algorithms that can be used in financial applications\mycite{energyconf}.
+If indeed the pairs of correlated, exponential random variables (\rv's) $(X_k,Y_k)$ -- used to produce the renewals in our processes -- are interpreted as random waiting times with \emph{random delays}, the proposed model can help describing their co-movement and can answer some common questions arising in the financial context: \begin{itemize} \item Once a financial institution defaults how long should one wait for a dependent institution to default too? \item A market receives a news interpreted as a shock: how long should one wait to see the propagation of that shock onto a dependent market? \item What is the impact of the correlations among the shocks for different insurance companies on a fair assessment of the risk of losses\mycite{meyers}? \end{itemize} It is worth noticing, moreover, that we achieve our aim of producing a $2$-dimensional Poisson process with \emph{dependent} marginals without resorting to an \emph{a priori} copula (distributional) approach: the dependence among arrival times will indeed be made explicit in terms of combinations of \rv's, and we only recover and discuss the corresponding copula functions as an outcome of this model.
 As a consequence, because of this $\Pqo$ relationship between the random times, the two Poisson processes can be seen as linked with a form of \emph{co-integration} between their jumps.
-Similar models -- albeit rather less sophisticated -- were also used in\mycite{iyer} in order to model a multi-component reliability system, while the so-called \emph{Common Poisson Shock Models} -- discussed for instance in\mycite{LindskogMcNeil} -- are in fact quite different from that presented here
+Similar models -- albeit rather less sophisticated -- were also used in order to model a multi-component reliability system\mycite{iyer}, while the so-called \emph{Common Poisson Shock Models}\mycite{LindskogMcNeil} are in fact quite different from that presented here